Question: In view of Romans:1:8First, I thank my God through Jesus Christ for you all, that your faith is spoken of throughout the whole world.

 Paul writes in Romans, "For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse" (1:20).

-Although it can be reliably stated that the gospel during the lives of the first apostles was taken as far as India and China, nevertheless, Paul still knew that there were "regions beyond" (2 Cor:10:16) where the gospel had not yet gone.
+Although it can be reliably stated that the gospel during the lives of the first apostles was taken as far as India and China, nevertheless, Paul still knew that there were "regions beyond" (2 Cor:10:16To preach the gospel in the regions beyond you, and not to boast in another man's line of things made ready to our hand.

 Regarding the attainability of the Great Commission, we have nothing less than the promise of the Lord Jesus Christ, who prophesied, "This gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come" (Mt 24:14).